OkunaOrg/okuna-www/README.md

 Every contribution accepted is licensed under [AGPL v3.0](http://www.gnu.org/licenses/agpl-3.0.html) or any later version.
 You must be careful to not include any code that can not be licensed under this license.

-Please read carefully [our license](https://git.open-book.org/Openbook/openbook-org/openbook-org-frontend/openbook-org-frontend-vue/blob/master/LICENSE.txt) and ask us if you have any questions.
+Please read carefully [our license](https://github.com/OpenbookOrg/openbook-org-www/raw/master/LICENSE.txt) and ask us if you have any questions.

-#### Other issues

-We have a [keybase public channel](https://keybase.io/team/openbookorg.public) where you can talk to us!

 #### Git commit message conventions